Deleting old items in a Push source

 A successful response (202 Accepted) has no content, but it indicates that the Delete old items operation was forwarded to the service.
 It will be enqueued to be processed by the indexing pipeline when the specified (or default) queueDelay has elapsed.

-Deleting all items older than a specified orderingId value
+The following example shows how to delete all items older than a specified orderingId value.

 DELETE https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/sources/mycoveocloudv2organization-rp5rxzbdz753uhndklv2ztkfgy/documents/olderthan?orderingId=1509711177594&queueDelay=1 HTTP/1.1